 Female pattern hair loss can begin any time after puberty and usually before the age of 40.
 This type of hair loss runs in families, so a person will inherit the genes that play a role in female pattern hair loss from either their mother, father, or both.

-A combination of genetic and hormonal factors may cause female pattern hair loss.
+A combination of genetic and hormonal factors are thought to cause female pattern hair loss.
 Testosterone converts to dihydrotestosterone (DHT) in skin cells.
 Both testosterone and DHT belong to a group of hormones called androgens that contribute to growth and reproduction in both men and women.

-Researchers suggest that with male pattern baldness, the androgen-related activity causes hair follicles to shrink to a point where hair no longer grows out to the skin’s surface.
-However, they are currently unclear on the cause of female pattern hair loss.
+Researchers suggest that with male pattern baldness, the androgen-related activity causes hair follicles to shrink to a point where hair no longer grows and eventually falls out.
+This same process is thought to also contribute to hair loss in females too.

 Studies indicate that female pattern hair loss may relate to many factors, including: